lokal-profil/interoperable-specifications/docs/rules.md

 ><a id="ap12"></a> **Rule AP-12:** An application profile *B* MAY express that it is a **variant** of a application profile *A* via the `inspec:variant` property only if for every node shape *X* in *A* there is a variant or refined node shape *Y* in *B*, at least one of the node shapes must be a variant and not a refinement.

-><a id="ap13"></a> **Rule AP-13:** Shapes used for refinement or for variants MAY reside in other RDF Datasets as long as the dataset is pointed to via owl:import AND there is a either a `prof:isProfileOf` or a `inspec:variant` relation between the application profile resources.
+><a id="ap13"></a> **Rule AP-13:** Shapes used for refinement or for variants MAY reside in other RDF Datasets as long as the dataset is pointed to via `owl:import` AND there is either a `prof:isProfileOf` or a `inspec:variant` relation between the application profile resources.

 ><a id="ap14"></a> **Rule AP-14:** All classes, properties and terminologies referred to via shapes should be explicitly indicated via the `dcterms:requires` property from the "interoperable specification resource" (introduced in Rule INSPEC-1)